pksteyn/php-fpmpal/README.md

 # php-fpmpal
 Bash script script that makes recommendations on max_children for each PHP-FPM pool on a server.

-What the script does is:
+What the main script (php-fpmpal.sh) does is:
 * identify all PHP-FPM pools on a server and the average memory usage per process for each pool
 * classify how much of the overall PHP-FPM memory each pool uses (e.g.